ZEGOCLOUD/zego_uikit_prebuilt_live_audio_room_example_ios/README.md

 ### Add dependencies

-Do the following to add the `ZegoUIKitPrebuiltLiveAudioRoom` and `ZegoUIKitSignalingPlugin` dependencies:
+Do the following to add the `ZegoUIKitPrebuiltLiveAudioRoom` dependencies:

 - Open Terminal, navigate to your project's root directory, and run the following to create a `podfile`: